 Mr. Wonder understands we are not measuring waves with a meter-stick, like Mr. Jacobson, in Part 1.
 He cannot see a meter stick.
 We are measuring clicks he can hear from a photon-counter.
 That is the beginning of our knowledge.

-‘I only hear ONE tone.
-My waves and my music have many tones and overtones.
+He might say, ‘I only hear one tone.
+Waves and music have many tones and overtones.
 Of love, and insight.
 Of understanding.
-This is monotone, monotonous.
-Can we go now?
-I have a recording session coming up.’
+This is monotone, monotonous.’

 “I Really Appreciate Science,” – In a fifth installment of this website, I would summarize our simple view that all we observe in our 4 dimensional universe is driven by interactions that disperse energy.
 And more, that our 4 dimensional universe is the only universe made up of space and time that could survive with the right amount of stability and instability to allow evolution and the dispersal of energy towards chaos.
 Yet, there remains gaps and still more questions in our thinking.
 What is matter and mass, for example?
 And energy, what’s that?
 Is this all simple, too?
 In fact, they are simple.
 We know Einstein’s famous equation E= Mc^2 (this is how math and physics majors write “squared” with a ^2) showing that Energy is equal to Mass times the square of the speed of light, c.